 Yes.
 Candidates are welcome to express a preference in the application form or in their letter of motivation, and many choose to do so.

+Recruitment is an open competition and selection is merit-based.
+Students are chosen based on their match with the EPO’s requirements and needs, their competencies, interest and motivation and demonstrated academic excellence.
 We recommend candidates include all information relevant to the role they wish to pursue, such as the skills that would help them best fulfil that role, within their application.

 Yes.
 The EPO operates multiple rounds of selection in order to optimise the allocation of candidates across the Office.